sankita11/property-listing/property-listing-ui/README.md

 # Property listing UI
 This is simple web interface for create, edit and list rental properties.
-This is built using React typescript
+This is built using React typescript.
+It also use `@apollo/client` for intercating with GraphQL APIs

 ## Install Dependencies